ZarinaMye/Naramunz_DAO/README.md

 ## naramunz_contract

-The naramunz_contract directory contains smart contracts, created with Solidity and Foundry.
+The naramunz_contract directory contains smart contracts, created with Solidity and Foundry and deployed on Sepholia testnet.
 It uses the OpenZeppelin library to implement the ERC721 standard for non-fungible tokens (NFTs).

 **Features & functions**